MicrosoftDocs/win32/desktop-src/wic/-wic-codecinstallandreg.md

 ---
-Description: 'When you install a codec, you must register it in the registry.
-You must also make sure the thumbnail cache gets updated in case any images in your format already exist on the computer.' ms.assetid: '7aec54cb-40ac-495c-99d9-9c397b740b21'
+Description: When you install a codec, you must register it in the registry.
+You must also make sure the thumbnail cache gets updated in case any images in your format already exist on the computer. ms.assetid: 7aec54cb-40ac-495c-99d9-9c397b740b21
-title: Codec Installation and Registration
+title: Codec Installation and Registration ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Codec Installation and Registration